 The next day is the fun part and when the transformation really takes place.
 It’s time for the black paint to be applied.
 Brush on the paint using the same technique as you did with the primer.

 After you’re finished, you will need to allow another 24 hours to dry.
 You may want to repeat with a second coat if you see primer showing through.
-But for our windows, we only needed to apply one coat of the black paint.
+But for our windows, we only needed to apply one coat of black paint.

 Put Locks Back On